 Then, enjoy the shade of the bougainvillea of the Santa Luzia viewpoint or near the Portas do Sol viewpoint (in Alfama).
 From there you can see the houses of this beautiful district and the movement of boats on the Tagus River.

 In addition, in the Santa Catarina Viewpoint (in Santa Catarina, near Bairro Alto) you can enjoy the views over the Tagus River, Cais do Sodré and the South Bank.

 Try the Pastéis de Belém – a well kept secret!

-The Pastéis de Belém, with its secret recipe, are a must for anyone visiting Lisbon.
+The Pastéis de Belém, with its secret recipe, are one of the top must do attractions for anyone visiting Lisbon.
 Whoever proves them, repeats them!
 At the Fabrica dos Pastéis de Belém you can taste the famous tarts, with cinnamon and powdered sugar on the top.
-Do not let the queues discourage you, you will soon have the opportunity to enjoy one of Lisbon’s favorite custard tarts.
+Do not let the queues discourage you, you will soon have the opportunity to enjoy one of Lisbon’s favourite custard tarts.